Soma cube: Production

 Piet Hein authorized a finely crafted rosewood version of the Soma cube manufactured by Theodor Skjøde Knudsen's company Skjøde Skjern (of Denmark).
 Beginning in about 1967, it was marketed in the U.S. for several years by the game manufacturer Parker Brothers.
 Plastic Soma cube sets were also commercially produced by Parker Brothers in several colors (blue, red, and orange) during the 1970s.
 The package for the Parker Brothers version claimed there were 1,105,920 possible solutions.
 This figure includes rotations and reflections of each solution as well as rotations of the individual pieces.
 The puzzle is currently sold as a logic game by Piet Hein Trading and by ThinkFun (formerly Binary Arts) under the name Block by Block.

+Online assembling of Soma Cube pieces to a variety of structures besides a cube is offered as a web application, as iPAD application SomaBox, and as a virtual reality application ARSoma.